We used to know where the clothes we wore came from. We made them ourselves, our the local tailor did, or a factory a few hundred miles away.

 - Buy used.
 If you have to buy, shop secondhand.
 There are thousands of items waiting on the racks of your local thrift, consignment and vintage shops (or even your mom’s closet).

 And don’t forget to recycle your own clothes.
-Whether you re-use the fabric like our moms and grandmas used to, or you donate them to a charity, keeping garments out of the landfill is another step toward greener, more sustainable fashion.
+Whether you re-use the fabric like our moms and grandmas used to, consign them, or you donate them to a charity, keeping garments out of the landfill is another step toward greener, more sustainable fashion.

 - Fab mamas: Have you changed your shopping habits to be more sustainable or responsible?
 What are your tips?